-Want to grow a fruit tree but short on garden space?
-Here’s how to espalier your fruit tree—so it grows flat against a building wall or fence.
-This is a common technique for apple trees but works with pears, peaches, and other fruit.
+Want to grow a fruit tree but don’t have much gardening space to spare?
+Here’s how to espalier a fruit tree so that it can grow flat against a building wall or fence.
+This is a common technique for apple trees, but it can be done to pears, peaches, and other fruit trees, too.
 It’s sure to be an eye-catcher and also helps fruit grow better in many climates.

 While there are dwarf fruit trees available, even those trees are too large for many gardens or yards.
 An espaliered tree saves quite a bit of space!